julzaza/wildwitchherbs/_posts/2025-07-01-witchy-world-herbs.md

 ## Final Words

-These herbs have history.
-Not from books, but from breath.
+These herbs carry memory — not just medicine.
-They weren’t grown for display — they were grown for survival, for power, for knowing.
+They weren’t grown to be pretty.
+They were grown for strength, survival, spirit.

-Learn their names.
-Learn their voices.
-Don’t just harvest — **honor**.
+If you plant them, know what you’re planting.
+And why.